cryptowithshashi/cryptowithshashi.github.io/content/posts/The-kaito-Deception.md

 The leaked audio recording of Humanity Protocol's founder provides unprecedented insight into how projects view and manipulate their communities while using algorithmic complexity to justify arbitrary decisions that serve their financial interests.

+> [!NOTE]
+> The leaked audio recording of Humanity Protocol's founder was released by Zun (@Zun2025) [click](https://x.com/Zun2025/status/1937535345114894622), who was previously #1 on the Kaito leaderboard before being mistreated by the team.
+The recording reveals how projects manipulate communities using algorithmic complexity to justify decisions serving their financial interests.
+Zun's transparency move exposed the project's concerning governance practices and made a smart move at the end.

 ### The Penalization Algorithm: Punishing Success Through Referral Manipulation

 The founder's explanation of their referral penalization system reveals sophisticated mathematical manipulation disguised as bot prevention.
 The algorithm penalized users not only for their own alleged infractions but for the behavior of people they referred, including indirect referrals they had no knowledge of or control over.

-The case discussed in the audio—a user with 7,000 direct referrals but only 560 verifications, and 2.5 million indirect referrals with only 6,000 verifications—demonstrates how the algorithm could retroactively punish early promoters who had successfully driven organic growth during the project's expansion phase.
+The case discussed in the audio (a) user with 7,000 direct referrals but only 560 verifications, and 2.5 million indirect referrals with only 6,000 verifications demonstrates how the algorithm could retroactively punish early promoters who had successfully driven organic growth during the project's expansion phase.

 This penalization system enabled the project to reduce payouts to successful community builders while maintaining the appearance of algorithmic fairness, converting what should have been rewards for effective promotion into penalties for association with alleged bot activity.

 ### The Community Value Fiction: When Users Don't Matter

-The founder's admission that "users didn't matter, only VCs and community value did" reveals the fundamental deception underlying the entire community engagement strategy.
+The founder's admission that **users didn't matter, only VCs and community value did** reveals the fundamental deception underlying the entire community engagement strategy.
 The project operated with full knowledge that their community building efforts were theater designed to create metrics for institutional investors rather than genuine relationship building with users.

 This confession exposes the systematic nature of community exploitation within the Kaito ecosystem, where projects engage with users purely as metrics generation mechanisms rather than as genuine stakeholders in technological development or platform success.